 Did you know that the Glenfinnan Viaduct attracts more than 300,000 visitors every year?

-Not surprising as it’s easily one of Scotland’s most mesmerising spots!
+Not surprising as it’s easily one of Scotland’s most mesmerising places to visit!

 Like most people, we knew the viaduct as the Harry Potter viaduct or Harry Potter train bridge, for its regular features throughout the series.